ysyk2021/how-to-promote-workplace-health-and-safety-for-enhanced-well-being-and-performance/src/chapter-6-1.md

-# The Role of Providing Adequate Equipment and Tools in Promoting Workplace Health and Safety

 In any workplace, prioritizing health and safety is crucial for ensuring the well-being and performance of employees.
 One key aspect of promoting workplace health and safety is providing adequate equipment and tools to the workforce.
 This chapter explores the significance of having proper equipment and tools in creating a safe and healthy work environment.